dotlang/language/README.md

 var x: int = lazy(do_some_work(100));
 ```
 - This will wrap the expression inside a lambda expression, and upon first read access to `x`, it will be populated with the result of the expression.
+- As soon as you declare a variable it will have some value.
+Even if it is a struct, it will have all fields set to default value.

 ##Templates